NBA

 WAGER: 1 Unit

-The Super Bowl National Anthem prop is off the board at the moment, but I would feel comfortable taking the Under on any line set at 1:31 or lower.
+This Super Bowl National Anthem prop is too low, so I am comfortable taking the Over on any line set at 2:00 or lower.

 Author